top of page

 After all, it looked perfectly safe, sturdy even, with its cemented foundation and manageable height.

 But alas, Salt, the voice of reason, expresses doubts.
-"I don't even want to do it, mom," he says.
+"I don't even want to do it, mom," he says - a sensible position, frankly.

-“Fine,” I said with great dignity.
-“If YOU’RE not happy, we’ll just take Jacob’s Ladder instead.”
+“Fine,” I said, with dignity carefully assembled from panic.
+“If you’re not happy, we’ll take Jacob’s Ladder instead.”

 Jacob’s Ladder turned out to be… fun, slightly terrifying and also quite hard.